ouspg/CryptoCourse-return-template/README.md

 Check [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) if you need a refresher on how to use Git.

 If you have barely edited Markdown files, [Visual Studio Code](https://code.visualstudio.com/) is a good free software for editing and showing live preview of it.
 It works on Windows, Linux and Mac.
-It is also installed on to the virtual machine (VSCodium version, without trackers).
+It is also installed on to the virtual machine (VSCodium version, without propertiary bits).

 You can look for short guide of Markdown syntax available in [here.](https://guides.github.com/features/mastering-markdown/)